progwi0/kreka/README.md

 ## Installation

-You can install Kreka via [Pix](https://github.com/progwi0/pix)!
+You can download Kreka from releases or via [Pix](https://github.com/progwi0/pix).
-(or you can download Kreka in releases.)